Kicu/mind-map/README.md

 For a long time I've been drawn to knowledge structurization and mapping.
 This mostly comes from me often getting interested in a multitude of random topics, then doing research on them, but ultimately forgetting a lot of it.
 After that I would have a hard time coming back to the sources that I found on the internet knowledge that I gathered.

-Normal note making and saving links didn't cut it (I tried notion), so I wanted a more visual way to keep such notes.
+Normal note making and saving links didn't cut it (I tried Notion among others), so I wanted a more visual way to keep such notes.

 This project is my attempt at playing with mindmaps (check out the definition on [wikipedia](https://en.wikipedia.org/wiki/Mind_map)).
 It's purpose is to be able to draw both easy to read and pretty looking hierarchical structures of data.